yoshikuniii/chara-build-maker/README.md

 - clone this repo or download as zip
 - **open command prompt (As Administrator)** then redirect to repo folder
 - run this command : `py main_program.py`
+- start taking screenshot
+- the result card will be in main dir named `res.png`

 <hr></hr>